mushroomhostage/RealisticChat/README.md

 Beyond 25 up to 50 meters, chat will break up: letters will randomly drop from your messages, with increasing probability the greater the distance.

 To reach someone further away, you can **yell**.
-For example: "*help!*".
-Multiple exclamation marks will make you yell louder: "*help!!!!*".
+For example: "*help!*" adds 10 m.
+Multiple exclamation marks will make you yell louder: "*help!!!!*" adds 500 m.
 Yelling will also make garbled messages clearer.
 However, yelling comes at the cost of decreasing your hunger level!

 If you want to talk to people very close by but hide your chat from others further away, you can decrease your chat range by **whispering**, for example: "*(lets go)*".
-Only players within the smaller range will be able to hear your whispering.
+Only players within 10 m will be able to hear your whispering, and only those within 5 m will be able to hear you clearly.

 For long-range communication, use a **walkie talkie** (compass).
 Hold the compass in your *hand* and speak as normal, and your voice will be transmitted through the device up to 1000 meters to other players holding a compass anywhere in their *hotbar*.
 Walkie Talkies are especially useful for keeping in touch with other players while travelling.

+All distances are configurable to your liking; see below.

 ## Commands and Permissions
 None